charlesnmcdowell/Jackedin/Chapter_7_The_Self_Driving_Lie.md

 *Efficiency,* Junior’s voice echoed in his head.

 Marcus watched them pass, his grip white-knuckle tight on the wheel.
 They didn't drift in the lane.
 They didn't sway.
 They traced the center line like it was a rail.
 On the roof of the lead truck, a LIDAR array spun wildly, painting the world in millions of laser points per second.
 It saw the road.
 It saw the potholes.
 It saw Marcus.
 But it didn't *see* him.
-To the machine, Marcus wasn't a man with a mortgage and a daughter in a BMW.
+To the machine, Marcus wasn't a man with twenty years of experience and $20,000 in rubber bands.
 He was just an obstacle.
 A variable with a velocity and a mass.
 An inefficiency to be calculated around.

 The Kill Zone